Definitive GuideOLE-2026

 What is Oracle Fusion Middleware?

-The family of integration, application server, security, BI and data-integration products built on the WebLogic Server platform.
-Major components include WebLogic Server, SOA Suite, Service Bus, GoldenGate, Coherence, OAM, BPM Suite, Forms and Reports.
+Oracle Fusion Middleware is the family of integration, application server, security, business intelligence and data integration products built on the WebLogic platform.
+Major components include WebLogic Server, SOA Suite, Service Bus, GoldenGate, Coherence, OAM, Forms and Reports.

 How is WebLogic Server licensed?

-Per Processor (using Oracle's Core Factor Table) or per Named User Plus, with a 10-NUP minimum per Processor.
-WebLogic comes in three editions — Standard, Enterprise, Suite — with significantly different functionality and price.
+WebLogic Server is licensed per Processor (using Oracle's Core Factor Table) or per Named User Plus, with a 10-NUP minimum per Processor.
+WebLogic comes in three editions: Standard Edition, Enterprise Edition, and Suite.
+Each tier carries different functionality and dramatically different price.

 Is WebLogic included with Oracle Database?

-No. WebLogic requires a separate licence.
-Many Oracle products include restricted-use WebLogic licences (Forms and Reports, EBS, Fusion Applications, OBIEE) but those licences cannot host general-purpose Java applications.
+No. WebLogic Server requires a separate licence.
+Many Oracle products include restricted-use WebLogic licences (Forms and Reports, EBS, Fusion Applications) but those restricted licences cannot run general-purpose Java applications.

 ✓ Confidential · ✓ Independent · ✓ Not affiliated with Oracle Corporation